 With a startling degree of precision, the Moonwatchers learned to anticipate the lunar rain.
-When it came to the largest meteors, they could tell to within a half-mile where they would impact, and approximately how many would fall on a given General night. conditions and weather patterns similarly were predictable; the Moonwatchers could tell how strong the lunar rain would be, and what areas of the surface might be safe due to wind conditions.
+When it came to the largest meteors, they could tell to within a half-mile where they would impact, and approximately how many would fall on a given night.
+General conditions and weather patterns were similarly predictable; the Moonwatchers could tell how strong the lunar rain would be, and what areas of the surface might be safe due to wind conditions.